Board of Directors

 The Company has established an Audit and Risk Committee, for which the main functions include, inter alia, reviewing and monitoring internal financial control systems and risk management systems on which the Company is reliant, considering annual and interim accounts and audit reports, making recommendations to the Board in relation to the appointment and remuneration of the Company’s auditors and monitoring and reviewing annually their independence, objectivity, effectiveness and qualifications.

-The Company has established a Nomination Committee, which will meet as often as needed to enable the Committee to fulfil its obligations to the Company.
-The Nomination Committee has responsibility for reviewing the structure, size and composition of the Board and recommending to the Board any changes required for succession planning and for identifying and nominating for approval of the Board candidates to fill vacancies as and when they arise.
+The Company has established a Nomination and Governance Committee, which will meet as often as needed to enable the Committee to fulfil its obligations to the Company.
+The Nomination and Governance Committee has responsibility for reviewing the structure, size and composition of the Board and recommending to the Board any changes required for succession planning and for identifying and nominating for approval of the Board candidates to fill vacancies as and when they arise.
 The Committee will also be responsible for reviewing the results of the Board performance evaluation process and making recommendations to the Board concerning suitable candidates for the role of senior independent director and the membership of the Board’s committees and the re-election of Directors at each Annual General Meeting.
 In addition, the Committee oversees the Company's governance structure and monitors trends and compliance with governance best practices.

 The Company has established a Remuneration Committee, which will meet as often as needed to enable the Committee to fulfil its obligations to the Company.
 The Remuneration Committee is responsible for reviewing the performance of the Chairman and the Executive Directors and for setting the scale and structure of their remuneration, paying careful regard to the interests of shareholders as a whole and the performance of the Group.
 The Remuneration Committee also approves the design of and determines targets for any performance-related pay schemes operated by the Company.